Luzkix/Luzkix/README.md

 # **Hello everyone, welcome to my main repository with various Java related projects/exercises accomplished during a year long Junior Developer Course within Green Fox Academy**

-**In final Project phase it was all about teamwork and buildig a "big" Spring RESTful application, with many endpoints, a lot of logic and implementations of new technologies, and of course testing...a lot of testing...**

-Output from this project phase were basically 2 projects - one big application, which was developed by 4 of us, read about it bellow.
-Unfortunatelly this repo is not public for the time being (ask me for code if you want to check it).
-Second project was individual project, a kind of "refreshing" exercise before final exam, where we could individually practice a lot of techniques we learned from the main project.
+In project phase (last module of bootcamp) we trained creating Spring Boot REST applications.
+The output were basically 2 projects - individual project, a kind of "refreshing" exercise before final exam, where we could individually practice a lot of techniques we learned from the main project.
+Main project was a bigger Spring Boot application which was developed in a team (by 4 of us), read about it bellow.

 - **GreenBay application** - my own small REST API application, a simple eBay clone where you can sell items